sunarya-thito/NodeFlow/README.md

 ## Limitations
 There are few limitations when using this software
-* Java Class Abstraction - You can create a class that extends an interface/abstract class, however you can't create an abstract class that is extendable for other class.
-* Non-OOP - The software applies Event-Driven programming instead of pure OOP, but we also provide a record module (similar to record feature in the latest java version) that is good enough to provide OOP functionality.\
 * Java 17 - The project cannot be compiled and ran using JDK 17+ due to illegal reflective access.
+But you can still run it on JDK 17.

 ## Building
 To build this repository, you will need JDK 16 installed on your device.